segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 - Ensure you have a current install of Angular CLI
 - Setup the new site as an upstream Git repo

+In the next workshops we are going to be using Docker and Docker-compose for running production containers.
+So now is also a good time to make sure you have these installed:

+- Docker
+- Docker-compose

+It will not be possible to install these without Sudo rights; so if you're using a lab machine this will need to be completed inside a Vagrant VM.
+If it's your own machine search online for specific instructions.
+You might also need some specific native packages depending on your operating system (like build-essential on Ubuntu).
+Try installing these packages first but bear in mind you might need to fault find until it works!

-To make sure you have both node and npm installed:
+So when you're ready to go, make sure you have both node and npm installed with the following commands:
 '''
 node --version
 npm --version
 '''
 These commands should both return a version number.
-If you don't have either/both installed.
-You need to add node to your congig and install through apt:
+Please make sure npm version is >=5.
+Next you need to add node to your config and install through apt:
 ''
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 sudo apt install nodejs